 Once composed, resolutions should be submitted to midgadsa@gmail.com for review.
 Amendments to our chapter's bylaws can be submitted the same way.

-After a proposed resolution is submitted, the Capacity and Financial Impact Score will be completed by the steering committee at a steering committee meeting.
-Resolution authors should not fill these sections out.
+After a proposal is submitted, the Capacity and Financial Impact Score will be completed at a Steering Committee meeting.
+Proposal authors should not fill these sections out.

 If a proposal is found to be in conflict with our chapter bylaws, or national bylaws, the Steering Committee will reject the proposal.
 Rejected proposals shall not be heard by a chapter meeting.